CollabChronicles/collaborative-chronicles/README.md

 - Fixed issue with recent references not loading on story submission form
 - Cleaning up site aesthetics
 - Updated code so that all aesthetics of site can be changed through style.css code alone
 - Ideas: - Sort Lore references by most referenced - Have each Lore entry link to its own page with its description and every other Lore and Story entry referencing it

+07-08-2025
+- Tweaking site visuals